doyo4400/loop-for-youtube-dl/README.md

 # Loop-for-youtube-dl
 simple script to download music from youtube.
-The music is download in mp3 format and create name in format {Title}.{extension}
+The music is download in mp3 format and create name in format {Youtube-title}.{extension}

 # Prerequisite
 > sudo apt install youtube-dl -y